Bio

 Then David Lynch's Blue Velvet found me

 It took my breath away.
 I was still busy with my soap opera adventures, but, dazzled by the film, I incubated the embryonic questions it begat in my brain until Twin Peaks appeared on ABC-TV and I suddenly knew that I had to write about Lynch.
 Through a combination of persistence and miracles, I found myself at his door and began a five-year process of interviewing him that resulted in The Passion of David Lynch: Wild at Heart in Hollywood (1997), and what looks to be my lifelong passion for his work.
 There will be a second book in due course, covering his work after 1997.
-Again, I was indebted to a great-hearted, imaginative editor, Jim Burr, of the University of Texas Press, who is still my friend and with whom I hope to work again.
-Lynch and I have remained in contact, and last year when he came to the New York Film Festive to show Inland Empire, we took time out to laugh about how long we've been talking.
+Again, I was indebted to a great-hearted, imaginative editor.
+This editor, Jim Burr, of the University of Texas Press, has remained my friend, and I continue to work with him.
+Lynch and I have remained in contact, and in 2012 when he came to the New York Film Festival to show Inland Empire, we took time out to laugh about how long we've been talking.

 Lynch's unique and visionary use of the popular media changed my vision